neftjs/neft/index.coffee.md

 *String* signal.getHandlerName(*String* signalName)
 -----------------------------------------------------

-Returns handler name based on the signal name.
+This function returns a handler name based on the signal name.

-In pratice it adds *on* prefix and capitalize the signal name.
+In practice it adds *on* prefix and capitalize the signal name.

 ```
 console.log(signal.getHandlerName('xChanged'));